razvanrmn/Router-Config-App/README.md

         ./build/ws_client <method_type> obj_path=/path&param=parameter&value=somevalue&required=1

 Parameters:

--<method_type>: Specifies the HTTP method for sending data.
+- <method_type>: Specifies the HTTP method for sending data.
 Allowed values are GET or POST.

--obj_path: Path to the object on the server.
+- obj_path: Path to the object on the server.

--param: Parameter to be passed to the server.
+- param: Parameter to be passed to the server.

--value: Value associated with the parameter.
+- value: Value associated with the parameter.

--required: Indicates whether the parameter is required.
+- required: Indicates whether the parameter is required.
 Use 1 for true, 0 for false.e).

 Troubleshooting
 - Ensure all dependencies (libcurl, libprotobuf-c, libwebsockets) are installed and accessible to the build environment.